 SCCM 2018 was a successful release with loads of features and enhancements in the areas of client management, site infrastructure, content management, compliance settings, operating system deployment, application management, reporting, software updates, and configuration manager console.

 Following is the thorough list of features that this release has come up with:

 - Remote content library configuration for the site server

 - Exclusion of Active Directory (AD) from the discovery part

 - Enablement of distribution points to use the network congestion control

 - Improved WSUS (Windows Server Update Service) maintenance

 - Enabling content to be downloaded from a CMG (Cloud Management Gateway)

 - PXE (Pre-boot eXecution Environment) without WDS (Windows Deployment Service)

-Microsoft System Center Configuration Manager (SCCM) 2016 helps system administrators to handle client Operating Systems on a large scale with utmost ease.
+Microsoft System Center Configuration Manager (SCCM) 2016 helps system administrators to handle client Operating Systems on a large scale with the utmost ease.
 This tool enables the whole process into a much more convenient way of managing things.
-It provides features as like remote control, patch management, operating system deployment, software distribution, network access protection, application distribution and inventory management (both Software and Hardware).
-This article on the whole helps the administrators install the required prerequisites and SCCM as well.
+It provides features like remote control, patch management, operating system deployment, software distribution, network access protection, application distribution, and inventory management (both Software and Hardware).
+This article, on the whole, helps the administrators install the required prerequisites and SCCM as well.